Rolls-Royce RB211: RB211-524 series

 These would have been the final developments of the -524, but when Rolls developed the successor Trent engine, it was found it could fit the Trent 700's improved HP system to the -524G and -524H.
 These variants were lighter and offered improved fuel efficiency and reduced emissions; they were designated -524G-T and -524H-T respectively.
 It was also possible to upgrade existing -524G/H engines to the improved -T configuration, and a number of airlines did this.

 The -524 became increasingly reliable as it was developed, and the -524H achieved 180-minute ETOPS approval on the 767 in 1993.
-An RB211 may have a thrust specific fuel consumption around 0.6 lb/(lbf·h).
+An RB211 may have a thrust specific fuel consumption around 0.6 lbm/(lbf·h).

 The -524L, begun in 1987 to allow further growth in the A330 and 777 market, was more extensively redesigned, the considerable differences incorporated leading to the engine eventually receiving the name Trent, under which name development has continued.